dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

 big and only suitable for browser clients.

 So what can we do to derisk all this?
-Well, for any solution, we need to get better a trust anchor agility, intermediate suppresion, and PKI migrations.
+Well, for any solution, we need to get better at trust anchor agility, intermediate suppresion, and PKI migrations.
 This is [happening already][trust-expressions].

 The best thing we could do to make the post-quantum transition more feasible is